gardnmi/spark-connect-local-env/Blog.md

 df.show()
 ```

-7. Create a file called requirements.txt in the root of the project and add the following code to the requirements.txt file:
+7. Create a file called `requirements.txt` in the root of the project and add the following code:

 ```
 pyspark[connect]==3.5.1